Pre-Production Overview

 Crew Breakdown

-Following are recommendations for the chain of command and hierarchical structure during a production.
+Following are recommendations for the chain of command and hierarchical structure on a production.
 This information should be used only if it helps in the creative process and/or time management of your project.
 One of the best places to learn about making movies is on other people’s sets.
 You can (and should) volunteer as a production assistant or a position for which you already have skills.

 Chain of Command